 If I Stay by Gayle Forman

-- Next up, we want your natural disasters, survival stories, and apocalyptic settings (not dystopian), especially when disaster drives the plot in unique and vivid ways.
-We are OBSESSED with weather and nature, so send us your stories that immerse us in them!
+- Next up, I want your natural disasters, survival stories, and apocalyptic settings, especially when disaster drives the plot in unique and vivid ways.
+I’m absolutely OBSESSED with weather and nature, so send me your stories that immerse me in them!

-I Am Still Alive by Kate Alice Marshal
+I am Still Alive by Kate Alice Marshall

 A Map for Wrecked Girls by Jessica Taylor

 A YA version of Station Eleven by Emily St. John Mandel

 - For contemporary, my tastes are widespread (the above bullet point covers some of what I’d love to see in contemporary!).
 I love anything atmospheric—if your setting is so alive I can feel and see it, I want it.
 I love light, funny reads and all the romance!
 Whether the romance is the primary thread or a subplot that leaves me weak in the knees, I want it.
 Make me swoon!
 And finally, life is messy and unpredictable, so show me that in your novel.
 Dark and twisty stories are absolutely welcome here.

 Our Year of Maybe by Rachel Lynn Solomon

 I'll Give You the Sun by Jandy Nelson

 To All the Boys I've Loved Before by Jenny Han

 - And here are some extras that I LOVE: